jbcodeforce/aws-studies/docs/data/index.md

 ## DynamoDB

 AWS proprietary NoSQL database, Serverless, provisioned capacity, auto scaling, on demand capacity.
-Highly Available, Multi AZ by default, Read and Writes are decoupled, and DAX can be used for read cache.
+Highly Available, Multi AZ  in an AWS Region by default, Read and Writes are decoupled, and DAX can be used for read cache.
+Data is stored on solid-state disks (SSDs).

+A table is a collection of items, and each item is a collection of attributes.
+DynamoDB uses primary keys to uniquely identify each item in a table and secondary indexes to provide more querying flexibility

 The read operations can be eventually consistent or strongly consistent.

 DynamoDB Streams to integrate with AWS Lambda.

+## DocumentDB

+## Neptune - GraphDB

+## Amazon QLDB